wbuchanan/crossvalidate/README.md

 ## Known challenges
 - [x] Parsing and defining the API for the prefix command consistently
-- [ ] Returning results in ereturn in a reasonable way
+- [x] Returning results in ereturn in a reasonable way
 - [x] Handling if/in conditions in the estiamtion command
 - [x] Allowing arbitrary validation/test metrics
-- [ ] Consideration for how this could be used for hyperparameter tuning in the future
+- [x] Consideration for how this could be used for hyperparameter tuning in the future
 - [x] Determine how multiclass predictions will be handled

 ## Example:
-`ttsplit 0.8, metric(mse): reg price mpg length if foreign != 1`
+`cvtt 0.8, metric(mse): reg price mpg length if foreign != 1`

 # How to handle
 1. parse the if/in statement from the estimation command if it exists